 Validation services (Validation Authority)

-A validation service (OCSP / CT Logs) checks the validity of digital certificates.
-To do this, it queries the validity of a certificate from the certification authority by checking the certificate revocation lists, for example.essendi xc also has a validation service, the CT Log Monitor.
+A validation service (PKI based authentication via OCSP / CT Logs) checks the validity of digital certificates.
+It queries the validity of a certificate from the certificate authority by checking the certificate revocation lists, for example. essendi xc also has a validation service, the CT Log Monitor, which helps in detecting revoked certificates.

-The registration body works closely with the certification body.
+The registration authority works closely with the certificate authorities (CAs).
 It identifies and registers the applicant.
-It also checks the correctness of the data in the certificate request and then forwards it to the certification body.
+It verifies the accuracy of the data in the certificate request and then sends it to the Certificate Authority.

 Certificate Authority (CA)

-The functionality of a Public Key Infrastructure is similar to the application for an identity card:
+The functionality of a PKI-based system is similar to the application for an identity card:

-The IT administrator of a company first generates the certificate signing request (CSR) and a cryptographic key pair.
+The IT administrator of a company first generates the certificate signing request (CSR) and a cryptographic PKI key pair.
 He forwards the CSR and the public key to the registration authority.
-This can be compared to the application form for an ID card, which is submitted to the citizens’ registration office together with a passport photo.
+This is similar to applying for an ID card, where you submit a form and a passport photo to the registration office..

 The registration authority checks the CSR and the key.
-After successful verification, it forwards both to the certification authority (Bundesdruckerei).
-This in turn then issues the desired certificate (the ID card) (issue certificates) and sends it back to the client.
+After successful verification, it forwards both to the certification authority (U.S. Government Publishing Office GPO).
+This in turn then issues the certificate (the ID card) and sends it back to the client.

-The IT administrator now installs the certificate together with the private key in the infrastructure of his company.
+The IT administrator installs the certificate and the private key in the company’s corporate PKI infrastructure.
 Now the company can identify itself when exchanging information over the Internet and encrypt its data traffic.

-The PK Infrastructure uses asymmetric encryption for encrypting and decrypting.
-The data is encrypted with the public key before it is sent.
+The PK Infrastructure uses asymmetric cryptography for encrypting and decrypting.
+The system encrypts the data with the public key before sending it.
 The recipient can only decrypt it with the private key.

-Smart cards also transmit their data securely via a PKI (PKI secured).
-Smart cards are, for example, key cards for access control and time recording in companies.
+- Smart cards also transmit their data securely via a PKI (PKI secured).
+Smart cards are, for example, used as key cards for access control and time recording in companies.

 Who has a PKI?